biolab/scorange-hugo/content/blog/2019-04-exhausted-CD8+-Miller-NatImmunol2019.md

 \
 {{% figure src="/blog_img/2019-04-23/workflow2.PNG" %}}
 \
-We drive the data through the Louvain Clustering widget, where we set the resolution to 2,3 and k neighbours to 100 to elicit 6 clusters.
+We drive the data through the Louvain Clustering widget, where we set the resolution to 2.3 and k neighbours to 100 to elicit 6 clusters.

 In order to identify our clusters and their marker genes, we run the Cluster Analysis widget using the Mann-Whitney method since our data is not normally distributed.
-We set set the gene count to 200 to determine a higher number of the significant genes.
+We set the gene count to 200 to determine a higher number of the significant genes.
 \
 {{% figure src="/blog_img/2019-04-23/subset6-cluster.PNG" %}}
 \